itironal/itironal.github.io/index.md

 ## News

+- **[Jun 2023]** Our paper titled "Automated Emotional Valence Estimation in Infants with Stochastic and Strided Temporal Sampling" has been accepted at ACII 2023.
+- **[May 2023]** Our paper titled "Predicting vasovagal reactions to needles with anticipatory facial temperature profiles" has been accepted at Nature Scientific Reports.
 - **[Apr 2023]** I gave a Rita Vuyk Lecture on automated analysis and synthesis of facial actions in adults and infants at University of Amsterdam.
 - **[Feb 2023]** We are organizing [Ambient Intelligence for Healthcare](https://ami4hc.stanford.edu/) workshop at MICCAI 2023 in Vancouver.
 - **[Jan 2023]** Our paper titled "Predicting Vasovagal Reactions to Needles from Facial Action Units" has been published at Journal of Clinical Medicine.